 Skip to contents

 This tutorial demonstrates the "Fault" object.
-It also shows how you can extract paleo-stress directions from fault slip data, and how you can derive displacement components from fault slip.
+It also shows how you can extract paleo-stress directions from fault slip data.

 Fault objects